evanshortiss/express-flickr-gallery/README.md

 app.use('/gallery', flickr.middleware.init(express, {
   flickr: {
     // If you place albums IDs in the below array then only those will be
-    // shown in the list
+    // shown in the list and all your other albums are ignored
     // albums: []
     api_key: process.env.FLICKR_API_KEY,
     secret: process.env.FLICKR_SECRET,
     user_id: process.env.FLICKR_USER_ID
   },
   templates: {
-    // The strings here should correspond to your views
+    // The strings here should correspond to your views that the express-flickr
+    // partials will be rendered in
     albumList: 'album-list',
     album: 'album-page'
   }